imjord/Text-Guessing-Game/README.md

   # Project

-  ## Project Name: Texted java guessing game
+  ## Project Name: Text based java guessing game

   #### Project Description: Clone on your computer and in your ide run the program.